Class Act: Critical response

 Janet Maslin of The New York Times said that "the movie doesn't aspire to much more than cartoonish verve, but Kid 'n' Play easily hold it together.
 Their comic timing is right, and their humor manages to be both traditional and current.
 (An argument about whether one of them is "deaf" or "def" unfolds in the best "Who's on first?" fashion.)
 The film easily incorporates a crowd-pleasing rap and dance episode featuring both of them, and it meanders only when taking on anything more complicated.
 A chase sequence through a wax museum only confuses matters by becoming too crowded, and temporarily losing track of the stars."

 Rolling Stone critic Peter Travers said that "first-time director Randall Miller guides [the actors] over every predictable comic misstep with a timeout for a hip-hop number.
 Kid'n Play have charm, but it's disturbing to see them settle for the slick.
 Their rap used to stand for something; now it's just easy listening."

 Home media

-The film was made available on DVD on May 18, 2010.
+The film was made available on DVD in May 2010.